Skip to main content

 Value Analysis

 This is where the Universal 5-Micron Sediment Filter struggles.
-At $32.88 for one filter, you could instead buy the Membrane Solutions 6-pack for $26.35 and get six filters — a per-unit cost difference of 7.5x.
+For the price of this single cartridge, you could buy the Membrane Solutions 6-pack and get six filters — a per-unit cost difference of roughly 7.5x.
 The only scenario where the single filter makes financial sense is if you need exactly one replacement right now, cannot wait for a multi-pack delivery, and want the simplest possible purchase.
 For planned maintenance, bulk packs are overwhelmingly the better value.

 The generic branding also works against it from a trust perspective.
-Name-brand single filters from Pentek or GE cost $8-15 each with more established quality control reputations.
+Name-brand single filters from Pentek or GE cost significantly less per cartridge with more established quality control reputations.
 The Universal filter sits in an awkward middle ground — more expensive than bulk generics, without the brand recognition of premium singles.
 Our recommendation is clear: for ongoing sediment filtration, buy the Membrane Solutions 6-pack.
 For a quick single replacement from a recognized brand, consider a Pentek or GE cartridge.
 This product serves its purpose but is not the best value at any quantity.

 Frequently Asked Questions